The Answer Is “YES YES YES”! Hollywood’s Legendary Formosa Cafe Has Been Saved!

-Here’s the great news about the future of the iconic Formosa Cafe, which shuttered abruptly last fall – now being refurbished for a re-opening thanks to a terrific company!
+Here’s the great news about the future of the iconic Formosa Cafe, which shuttered abruptly two years ago – it was refurbished and is now re-open again!

-Here is the reporting from the Los Angeles Times:
+Here was the original reporting from the Los Angeles Times:

 “The Formosa Cafe, a legendary celebrity haunt dating to Hollywood’s Golden Age, will reopen next year under management by local bar operators who specialize in reviving historic properties.